bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 Microbial data analyzed here include site-species tables derived from high-throughput sequencing of ITS and 18S genes and clustering into 97% similar OTUs and 100% similar SVs.
-This report presents basic statistics and visualizations of species richness, Shannon’s diversity/evenness, and Simpson’s diversity/evenness in the microbial species data across field types.
+This report presents basic statistics and visualizations of species accumulation, species richness, Shannon’s diversity/evenness, and Simpson’s diversity/evenness in the microbial species data across field types.

+- Species accumulation at different sample effort levels
+- Rarefaction to determine adequacy of sequencing depth and justify rarefication of sequence depth
 - Diversity and evenness of microbial communities
-- Interpretation of differences in diversity among regions and field types, and over years.
+- Interpretation of differences in diversity among regions and field types, and over years

 # Packages and libraries